Skip to Content

 Miami Expunction Attorneys

 If you are arrested, charged with a crime, or convicted of a criminal offense, you will have a permanent, public criminal record.
-However, in some very limited circumstances, individuals may have their criminal records “expunged” or sealed (two different processes).
+However, in some specific situations, you may have your criminal record expunged or sealed.
+These are two different processes.
 If your record is expunged, it must be physically destroyed, except for a single copy that can only be viewed by court order.
-Having your record expunged frees you (in most cases) from having to disclose your criminal record under public records laws.
+Having your record expunged typically frees you from having to disclose your criminal record according to public records laws.

-To learn more about your options and whether or not you are eligible to have your criminal record expunged, contact our Miami expunction attorneys at Hubbs Law Firm.
-We are extensively experienced in all aspects of criminal law, including record expunction.
-We can help you understand your legal rights and, if appropriate, help you navigate the process of having your record sealed.
+To learn more about your options and whether you are eligible to have your criminal record expunged, contact our Miami expunction attorneys at Hubbs Law Firm.
+We are experienced in all aspects of criminal law, including record expunction.
+We can help you understand your legal rights and, when appropriate, guide you through the process of having your record sealed.

 Contact Hubbs Law Firm online or call (305) 570-4802 for a free consultation with one of our attorneys.
 We are available after hours by appointment.